Sithlord-dev/COVID19_fakenews_detection/README.md

 | accuracy     |    0.935981 | 0.935981 |   0.935981 |    0.935981 |
 | macro avg    |    0.936172 | 0.935513 |   0.935796 | 2140        |
 | weighted avg |    0.936025 | 0.935981 |   0.935957 | 2140        |

+Source:

+@inproceedings{patwa2021overview,
+title={Overview of CONSTRAINT 2021 Shared Tasks: Detecting English COVID-19 Fake News and Hindi Hostile Posts }, author={Parth Patwa and Mohit Bhardwaj and Vineeth Guptha and Gitanjali Kumari and Shivam Sharma and Srinivas PYKL and Amitava Das and Asif Ekbal and Shad Akhtar and Tanmoy Chakraborty}, booktitle = {Proceedings of the First Workshop on Combating Online Hostile Posts in Regional Languages during Emergency Situation ({CONSTRAINT})}, year = {2021}, publisher = {Springer},
+}